RESEARCH STARTER

 Retardation

-An anisotropic crystal viewed down the microscope tube, in general, has one direction with maximum index of refraction and another perpendicular to it with minimum index.
+An anisotropic crystal viewed down the microscope tube, in general, has one direction with a maximum index of refraction and another perpendicular to it with a minimum index.
 A ray vibrating parallel to the first would be the slowest, while the other would be the fastest.
 A ray oriented in any other direction actually separates into two parts, each part vibrating in one of the two directions but following the same vertical path.
-The part vibrating in the higher index direction is slower than is the other and falls progressively farther behind; it is said to be retarded.
-The amount of retardation depends on how far the parts travel (the thickness of the crystal) and on the difference in their speeds (and, therefore, on the difference of their indices of refraction, called the birefringence).
+The part vibrating in the higher index direction is slower than the other and falls progressively farther behind; it is said to be retarded.
+The amount of retardation depends on how far the parts travel (the thickness of the crystal) and on the difference in their speeds (and, therefore, on the difference in their indices of refraction, called the birefringence).
 Because each color has its own particular wavelength, the amount of retardation affects whether the vibrations of the two parts of a given color are in step with each other (in phase) as they exit the crystal or determines how much they are out of step.

 The analyzer (the upper polarizer) blocks all light vibrating parallel to the lower polarizer because it is oriented at right angles.
 Thus, the glass of the slide and any isotropic crystals appear black, as they do not alter the polarization.
 Similarly, the two separated parts of a ray from an anisotropic crystal, if they happen to emerge in step, recombine in the original polarization, and this light is blocked as well.
 Although if one part is retarded out of step with the other (so that, recombined, they have a rotating “elliptical polarization”), the analyzer in effect deals with each part individually.
 It resolves each part once more and allows only those portions parallel to the analyzer vibration direction to pass.
 The passed portions of each part now vibrate in the same plane but are out of step with each other.
 Depending on how much they are out of step, the vibrations may reinforce each other and strengthen the color or oppose each other and weaken the color.
 Colors that are weakened or canceled are subtracted from the original white light, and what remains to be viewed is the complementary color.
-A sheet of mica placed between crossed Polaroids shows this effect well even without a microscope.
+A sheet of mica placed between crossed polars shows this effect well, even without a microscope.

 Michel-Levy Chart